tpan/ESurveyor/README.md

 npm run dev
 ```

-Which will refresh on file changes.
+Which will watch for and refresh on file changes.